A Strawberry Basil Cobbler with Lemon Honey Biscuits is a Fantastic Alternative to Pie and a Much Easier Dessert to Make!

 - turbinado sugar or any coarse sugar

-- Combine the sugar mixture, cornstarch and salt in a large mixing bowl; add strawberries.
-Toss sugar mixture to evenly coat the berries.
+- Combine the basil-sugar mixture, cornstarch and salt in a large mixing bowl; add strawberries.
+Toss mixture to evenly coat the strawberries.
 Add lemon juice, mix again.
 Divide strawberry mixture evenly into each pie plate.

 - Bake uncovered for 35-40 minutes or until strawberry mixture begins to bubble.

-- Meanwhile, in a medium bowl, whisk flour, sugar, cornmeal, baking powder, baking soda and salt.
+- BISCUITS: Meanwhile, in a medium bowl, whisk flour, sugar, cornmeal, baking powder, baking soda and salt.

 - In a small bowl, whisk buttermilk, honey, butter and lemon zest.
 NOTE: do not combine the dry and wet ingredients until about 1 minute before strawberries are done baking.

-- Once strawberries are done baking, remove from oven and increase temperature to 425°F.
+- Once strawberries are done baking, remove from oven and increase temperature to 425°F (220°C).

 - Combine wet ingredients in with the dry ingredients and mix until no dry pockets remain.
 The batter will resemble a sticky dough.

 - Evenly divide dough over each pie plate.
-If using a 9-inch pie plate, place each part above the baked strawberries about 1/2 inch apart from the next biscuit dough.
+If using a 9 in (23 cm) pie plate, place each part above the baked strawberries about 1/2 inch (1.3 cm) apart from the next biscuit dough.
 Sprinkle with coarse sugar.